Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 {{< / highlight >}}

 Meshes become more interesting when you introduce **lighting and shading** to your rendering pipeline.
-Imagine you have a lamp somewhere on your 3D scene, and want to use it to illuminate objects.
-EXPLAIN FIRST NORMAL, THEN FORMULA
+Imagine you have a lamp on a point $O$ on your 3D scene, and want to use it to illuminate objects.
+One of the basic ways to do so is to, for each point $P$ in the surface, trace a line from $P$ to $O$.
+In vector terms, getting $O-P$.
+Then you get the normal $N_P$ of the surface at $P$.
+If they are colinear and pointing in the same direction, this means $P$ is standing right in front of $O$, so if itsn't obstructed by any other object, it should receive maximum lighting.
+The closest $P$ and $N_P$ are to being pointing in the same direction, the more iluminated $P$ should be.
+That's exactly what the dot product measures, so the lighting $L(P)$ in $P$ will be proportional to $(O-P)\cdot N_P$, and so it should also be in relation to the intensity $I$ of the lamp.
+It also should be inversely proportional to the distance $d(O,P)$, and be strictly positive.
+This means we might model $L(P)$ with the following formula:

-$$L = I\, \frac {(O-P) \cdot N_P} {d(O, P)},$$
+$$L(P) = \max (I\, \frac {(O-P) \cdot N_P} {d(O, P)}, 0)$$

+Note that, as we're using normals, this method doesn't really work with non-orientable surfaces-- which, again, isn't really the end of the world.
+The real problem is: how to get $N_P$ for all $P$?
+Using meshes, this is actually pretty simple: if $\angled{v_0, v_1, v_2}$ is a 2-simplex, then its normal should be a vector ortogonal to the plane containing $v_1 - v_0$ and $v_2 - v_0$, which can be computed using the cross product.
+The question is, however, in each direction should this normal point to-- i.e., if we use $(v_1 - v_0)\times (v_2 - v_0)$ or $(v_2 - v_0)\times (v_1 - v_0)=-(v_1 - v_0)\times (v_2 - v_0)$.
+The **convention** is to do $(v_1 - v_0)\times (v_2 - v_0)$, and we call this the "**positive orientation**" of the 2-simplex, the other possibility being the negative one.

+We can quickly integrate orientation in our mesh structure.
+Indeed, for each three consecutive vertices `v0, v1, v2` representing a triangle, we'll use the positive orientation in the convention above.
+Presenting everything in the correct order then becomes very important-- if we get a single triangle wrong, our mesh will be shaded in an absurd way, with some triangles being suddenly bright and other suddenly dark because of the wrong orientations.

+Note that the orientation of a 2-simplex here is simultaneously an orientation of its edges: if we write `vertices = [v0, v1, v2]`, it means we have a triangle with normal $(v_1 - v_0)\times (v_2 - v_0)$, so we may interpret it as having edges going in the direction `v0 -> v1` and $$?????????????

 ## Orientations and boundaries

+With the discussion above, it really seems like orientation is a very relevant topological property with important applications.
+Meshes also showed us how to integrate this notion with complexes-- which, per se, are just sets of points, without any orientation information.
+So perhaps we'd like to do this same move in the mathematical level, getting "**oriented complexes**" which do come with some orientation.
+This will also require a change in terminology: instead of writing $\angled{v_0,...,v_n}$, we'll write $[v_0,...,v_n]$ for this new kind of spaces, and order will matter in the presentation.

-With the discussion above, we see that meshes aggregate a bit more information than the simplices we have discussed so far.
-Not only on the more visual and computational aspects, but also on the geometrical side: they are oriented.
-This turned out to give us a lot of important information, so perhaps we would like to extend this to further dimensions.
-This is simple for 1-simplices, as they can then be seen as directed paths: we will say $\os$ goes from $v_0$ to $v_1$, and $[v_1,v_0]$ does the opposite.
+Let's begin defining oriented simplices, and specifically to 1-simplices.
+This is simple, as they can then be seen as directed paths: we will say $\os$ is an oriented simplex with base $\angled{v_0,v_1}$, and going from $v_0$ to $v_1$-- $[v_1,v_0]$ then being the oriented simplex going in the opposite direction.
 In the same way meshes' orientations were associated to the orientation of their edges, may say that $\os$ gives $[v_1]$ a "positive" orientation and $[v_0]$ a "negative" one.

 This all means that, with oriented simplices, the order we write our base vectors in $[v_0,...,v_k]$ will from now on matter.